Conducting an Investigation

 Finding of No Misconduct.

 If the DO determines that there was no research misconduct, the process is considered completed.
 The DO will notify the respondent and take the appropriate steps to clear the respondent's record.
-The RIO will ensure that all material related to the case are removed from the respondent's personnel files and address any concerns relating to clearing the respondent's record.
+The RIO will ensure that all materials related to the case are removed from the respondent's personnel files and address any concerns relating to clearing the respondent's record.
 No disciplinary action will be taken although new evidence may be an appropriate basis to initiate a new inquiry/investigation.
 The DO may take actions to correct the scientific record or sub-standard research practices involved in the case, regardless of whether misconduct is found.

 Finding of Misconduct.

 Response to Disciplinary Action.
 The respondent may accept the disciplinary action or request a hearing as specified for the respondent's employment classification.
-When the respondent files a grievance pertaining to the case, the University bears the burden of proof for all issues related to the allegations of misconduct.
+When the respondent files a grievance to challenge the discipline, the University bears the burden of proof to defend the disciplinary actions imposed.
 The respondent bears the burden of proof for any claims against the process followed.

 The RIO notifies the complainant and other concerned parties about the disposition of the investigation to the extent permitted under the Minnesota Government Data Practices Act.
 The RIO also discusses with the respondent the appropriateness and desirability of notifying other individuals or agencies about the outcome of the investigation.